Category Archives: Kate Bosworth

 Homefront (2013)

-Homefront is not a movie I would normally watch (let alone review), but it had been in my Netflix queue for quite some time.
-February and March are usually the months where I watch some of my more mindless movies.
-That’s not to say before I even begin reviewing that this was a poorly made movie or one that you shouldn’t watch.
-It just means that this is a movie that you watch purely for entertainment purposes, and its storyline does not require a lot of thought or concentration.
-Also, I have over 400 movies reviewed at the time of this writing, yet I still have not reviewed a Jason Statham (The Mechanic, The Transformer) movie.
+Homefront is not a movie I would typically watch (let alone review), but it has been in my Netflix queue for quite some time.
+I usually watch some of my more mindless movies in February and March.
+Before I even begin reviewing, that’s not to say that this was a poorly made movie or one that you shouldn’t watch.
+It just means that this is a movie you watch purely for entertainment purposes, and its storyline does not require a lot of thought or concentration.
+Also, I have over 400 movies reviewed at this time, yet I still have not reviewed a Jason Statham (The Mechanic, The Transformer) movie.
 That has mostly to do with the fact that I don’t watch a lot of Statham movies.
-I actually kind of like him as an action star, but my movie watching these days tends to take me away from The Mechanic, The Transformer, The Expendables, and The Fast and the Furious franchises.
-Although, based on their box office numbers, there is definitely an audience for Statham-type movies.
-But, now in my early 40’s, I find myself drawn more to movies as an art form rather than I do for pure entertainment purposes.
-And I almost laugh at this, considering the movies that I watched 15 years ago compared to the movies I watch today.
+I like him as an action star, but my movie watching these days tends to take me away from The Mechanic, The Transformer, The Expendables, and The Fast and the Furious franchises.
+Although, based on their box office numbers, there is an audience for Statham-type movies.
+But, now in my early 40s, I find myself drawn more to movies as an art form rather than I do for pure entertainment purposes.
+And I almost laugh at this, considering the movies I watched 15 years ago compared to today’s movies.

 Continue reading Homefront (2013)